josh26turner/UoB-Library-App/docs/portfolio/all.md

 * The application should show a confirmation to inform the user the book has been checkout out.
 * If the checkout is not successful, then inform the user of the reason for failure.

-This docomposition leads to the following requirements for checking out a book
+This decomposition leads to the following requirements for checking out a book

 ### Checkout Book